dret/webconcepts/concepts/media-type/application/cbor.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/application/cbor"
 title:         "Media Type: application/cbor"
+concept-name:  Media Type
+concept-value: application/cbor
 description: "CBOR follows some specific design goals that are not well met by current binary formats.
 The underlying data model is an extended version of the JSON data model."
 ---